 Heriot-Watt University's Climate Action Framework demonstrates a comprehensive, strategic approach to sustainability.
-By integrating ambitious emission reduction targets with a wide range of initiatives across governance, operations, research, and community engagement, the University is positioning itself as a leader in the transition to a sustainable, net-zero future.
+By integrating ambitious emission reduction targets with a wide range of initiatives across governance, operations, research, and community engagement, the university is positioning itself as a leader in the transition to a sustainable, net-zero future.

-Our four strategic themes:
+Our four strategic themes, are in turn: